collabnix/dockerlabs/docker-ee/ubuntu/README.md

 You may enter additional aliases (SANs) now or press enter to proceed with the above list.
 Additional aliases:
+INFO[0000] Initializing a new swarm at 10.140.0.2 Additional aliases:
 INFO[0000] Initializing a new swarm at 10.140.0.2
+INFO[0009] Installing UCP with host address 10.140.0.2 - If this is incorrect, please specify an alternative address with the '--host-address' flag
+INFO[0009] Deploying UCP Service...
+INFO[0068] Installation completed on master01 (node slsvy00m1khejbo5itmupk034)
+INFO[0068] UCP Instance ID: omz7lso0zpeyzk17gxubvz72r
+INFO[0068] UCP Server SSL: SHA-256 Fingerprint=24:9B:51:4E:E2:F1:CD:1B:DE:E0:86:0F:DC:E7:29:B5:1E:0E:6B:0C:BF:24:CC:27:85:91:35:A1:6A:39:37:C6
+INFO[0068] Login to UCP at https://10.140.0.2:443
+INFO[0068] Username: collabnix
+INFO[0068] Password: (your admin password)
 ```

+## Logging in Docker EE

+By now, you should be able to login to Docker EE Window using browser.
+Upload the license and you should be good to

 ## Manual Method